-I will note that most days, I do in fact eat 80-90% vegan.
-Over the years, I have made the attempt to go full vegan time and time again.
-Yet, at age 29, these are my 4 biggest reasons that a vegan diet has never worked for me:
+I’d like to think that maybe one day I’ll be able to go vegan for the environment and for the treatment of animals.
+Over the years, I have made the attempt to go vegan several times.
+Unfortunately these are my 4 biggest reasons that a vegan diet has never worked for me:

 Food Allergies & Sensitivities